Email: What if my daughter doesn’t believe she’s a good writer?

 “You write such vivid descriptions.
 The blood-orange moon against the night sky made me think of Halloween and creepiness.”

-Don’t say, “You write such good stories.
+Don’t say, “You write such great stories.
 Everybody loves them.”

 See the difference?
 One enables her to understand what you see that is worth repeating and admiring, the one thing that works, the one thing that is a skill she can rely on.
 The other comment means she has to live up to some ideal that she doesn’t feel she’s achieved.
 That’s a lot of pressure!
-So take the pressure off and let her grow.
+So take the pressure off.
 Honor her point of view and offer concrete compliments.

 I hope that helps!